Emmochka/ERLatin102/translation3.md

 Identify the form of the adjective maiorem (gender, case, number, degree).
 It is feminine accusative singular comparative.

 Explain the construction of the verbal unit flumine admisso.
+It is ablative absolute.
+This is used because it is meant to convey that the river was sent in and that this fact is linked to the purifying of the stables, but it allows the sentence to mean both that the manure was washed away *because* of the river going in, and that it happened *once* the river was sent in.

 What are the gender, number, case, and antecedent of qui?
+It is masculine plural nominative, and it refers to the king's horses.

 What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
+Erant.

 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.